-It’s really hard for me to compile a list of the best evolutionary psychology books.
+It’s no easy task to compile a list of the best evolutionary psychology books.

-Most of all, it’s difficult for me to rank them, because I love them all.
+Most of all, it’s difficult to rank them, because there are so many good ones.

 Summary | Audiobook